University of Texas at Tyler: Athletics

 UT Tyler competes in the Lone Star Conference of the NCAA's Division II.
 It completed its three-year transition from Division III in 2021.
 Both the men's and women's sports teams are referred to as the Patriots.

 The school does not have a football program.

 UT Tyler participates in the following fifteen sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field, while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball.

 Since 2005, UT Tyler student-athletes have won 29 American Southwest Conference Championships, 29 ASC East Division championships, made 32 team appearances in the NCAA postseason and had 26 students earn All-America or Academic All-America Honors.

+In 2025, UT Tyler softball alumna Sam Schott was named the NCAA Woman of the Year, becoming the first UT Tyler athlete to receive the honor.
+She is the fifth Division II athlete, the third Texas athlete, and the second softball athlete to earn the award.

 Media

-Besides its newspaper, the Patriot Talon, UT Tyler has its own NPR-affiliated campus radio station, KVUT.
+Besides its newspaper, the Patriot Talon, UT Tyler has a recording studio used to produce podcasts such as Ask Dr. Ross, which is for students about navigating life at UT Tyler.